algolia/docsearch/docs/src/faq.md

 Every day.

 The exact time of day might vary each day, but we'll crawl your website at most every 24 hours.
-We will also trigger a manual crawling every time your config is updated.
+We will also trigger a manual crawl every time your configurations is updated.

 ## What do I need to install on my side?